cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Player-Requested Spotlights and Intent Changes

 Abyssal Space Combat values responsiveness and player agency.
-Players can request a**Player-Requested Spotlight**at any point during a combat segment to react swiftly to developing situations or seize tactical opportunities.
+Players can request a **Player-Requested Spotlight** at any point during a combat segment to react swiftly to developing situations or seize tactical opportunities.

 The Suit evaluates Player-Requested Spotlights using the"Yes, but..." principle.
-Requests are granted if narratively justified, often with the Suit introducing complications or trade-offs to maintain balance and realism.
+Requests are granted if narrative justified, often with the Suit introducing complications or trade-offs to maintain balance and realism.